-Use the UMA School Code (035493) to complete your Free Application for Federal Student Aid (FAFSA) at http://www.fafsa.ed.gov.
+Use the UMA School Code (035493) to complete your Free Application for Federal Student Aid (FAFSA).

-Please complete the 2014/15 and 2015/16 FAFSA using the IRS Data Retrieval on the FAFSA website; if you are not eligible to use the IRS Data Retrieval please use your tax returns.
+Please complete the 2020/21 FAFSA using the IRS Data Retrieval on the FAFSA website; if you are not eligible to use the IRS Data Retrieval please use your tax returns.
 To obtain copies of your tax information, please call the IRS at 800-829-1040.

-Students that borrow loans under the Federal Direct Loan program are required to complete entrance counseling before their loan can be released.
-Your UMA student finance advisor will provide this document to you by email.
-It must be completed electronically and submitted back to your student financial advisor.
+Students who borrow loans under the Federal Direct Loan program are required to complete entrance counseling before their loan can be released.
+Log in to the Puma Den (UMA Student Portal) and click My Documents on the left-hand side to access the form.

 Don’t worry, we’re here to help.
 Call to schedule an appointment with a UMA student financial advisor and get answers to your questions at 888-212-5421.